tcsvn/pyadlml/docs/user_guide/pipeline.rst

     # do eval stuff ...

     pipe.prod()
+    # do production stuff ...

-To execute steps conditioned on the three modes, the pipeline is made sensitive to the wrapper classes *TrainOnlyWrapper*, *EvalOnlyWrapper* and *TrainOrEvalOnlyWrapper*.
-Encapsulate a step, that should only be executed in a certain mode by passing the Transformer into the constructor of the wrapper.
+To execute steps conditionally on the three modes, the pipeline is made sensitive to the wrapper classes ``TrainOnlyWrapper``, ``EvalOnlyWrapper`` and ``TrainOrEvalOnlyWrapper``.
+Encapsulate the step, that should only be executed in a certain mode by passing the steps transformer/estimator to the wrappers constructor.
-Note that you can still call methods such as *transform*, *predict* through the wrapper.
-The following example defines a pipeline where the LabelEncoder is only executed when the pipeline is in train or in evaluation mode and duplicates for x are only dropped during the training mode and not in evaluation or production mode.
+Note that the transformers/estimators methods such as ``transform`` or ``predict`` can still be called through the wrapper.
+The following example defines a pipeline where the LabelEncoder is only executed when the pipeline is in train or in evaluation mode.
+Duplicates for x are only dropped during the training mode and not in evaluation or production mode.

 .. code:: python

+    from pyadlml.pipeline import Pipeline, TrainOnlyWrapper, TrainOrEvalOnlyWrapper
+    from pyadlml.preprocessing import DropTimeIndex, DropDuplicates
+    from pyadlml.model_selection import train_test_split
+    from pyadlml.datasets import fetch_amsterdam

+    # fetch data and split into training and testing
+    data = fetch_amsterdam()
+    X_test, y_test, X_train, y_train = train_test_split(data.df_devices, data.df_activities)

+    # define pipeline steps
     steps = [
         ('enc', BinaryEncoder(encode='raw')),
         ('lbl', TrainOrEvalOnlyWrapper(LabelEncoder(idle=True))),